ath-chen/pictionary/README.md

 # Pictionary

-Want to identify an item and learn what that item is in another language?
-Enter pictionary!
+Curious about what that word is in French or Chinese?
+Check out Pictionary - a web based application that recoginizes objects using Vision AI and text translation.